 We are developing a classification system of learning and memory systems based on the information processing properties of the relevant brain areas.

 Quantitative MRI and in vivo histology (Siawoosh Mohammadi)

 We are developing novel methods for fusion of high-resolution quantitative MRI (qMRI) to enable MRI-based in vivo histology (hMRI) in the brain and spinal cord.
-The main focus of our group is to better understand the underlying mechanisms of white-matter plasticity and to relate it to metrics from ex vivo histology such as myelin density, fiber density, and the g-ratio – i.e. the ratio between inner and outer fiber diameter.
+The main focus is to develop valid MRI metrics that characterize key white matter microstructure properties as known from ex vivo histology (e.g. myelin density, fiber density, and the g-ratio ? i.e. the ratio between inner and outer fiber diameter).